tsileo/btcplex/README.md

 You will also need to export ``CGO_LDFLAGS``, needed to install [levigo](https://github.com/jmhodges/levigo).

     $ git clone https://github.com/tsileo/btcplex.git
     $ cd btcplex
     $ export CGO_LDFLAGS="-L/usr/local/lib -L/usr/local/lib -lsnappy"
     $ ./build.sh
     $ cp -r config.sample.json config.json
     $ vim config.json

+Start the initial import (the example use nohup, but you should use a tool like [supervisord](http://supervisord.org/)):

     $ nohup ./bin/btcplex-import > import.log&

+And once the process is done, you will have to restart you bitcoind with the ``-blocknotify``` parameter: ``-blocknotify="/home/thomas/btcplex/bin/btcplex-blocknotify -c /home/thomas/btcplex/config.json %s"``.
+Now you can start ``btcplex-prod``:

+    $ nohup ./bin/btcplex-prod > prod.log&

+Even while importing, you can start the webserver:

     $ ./bin/btcplex-server